 Generally, we recommend a trial of conservative treatment before considering surgery.

-You should avoid those exercises that cause snapping of the tendon.
-For example, we recommend modifying chest and closed chain triceps exercises that are more likely to cause snapping in weightlifters.
-Examples of closed chain exercises include closed grip press-ups and closed grip bench presses.
-Alternatives include cable overhead tricep extensions and tricep kickbacks.
+You should avoid exercises that cause tendon snapping.
+For example, we recommend modifying chest and closed-chain triceps exercises to reduce the risk of snapping in weightlifters.
+Examples of closed-chain exercises that can increase snapping include press-ups, dips and bench press.
+Alternatives include cable-overhead triceps extensions and triceps kickbacks.

-In addition, stretching and soft tissue techniques directed to the triceps muscle might help reduce snapping.
+In addition, stretching and soft-tissue techniques targeting the triceps muscle may help reduce snapping.

 In cases that fail conservative treatment, we often suggest surgery.
-Firstly, we release the irritated ulnar nerve and move it to the front of the inside of the elbow.
-Secondly, we cut the tendon and reattach it to the main tendon in cases with an extra inside tendon.
-Generally, it takes 2-3 months to fully recover from this surgery, although most completely recover.
+First, we release the irritated ulnar nerve and move it to the front of the inside of the elbow.
+Second, we reset or reposition the subluxing medial triceps muscle.
+Generally, it takes 2-3 months to recover from this surgery, although most patients recover completely.
 Risks are rare but include infection, nerve damage, and continued snapping.

 Final word from Sportdoctorlondon about snapping elbow syndrome

 Snapping triceps syndrome is a rare cause of elbow snapping or popping.
-You should see an experienced doctor who can diagnose triceps snapping syndrome and suggest treatment options.
+You should consult an experienced physician who can diagnose triceps snapping syndrome and recommend treatment options.